Ondřej Kúdela

-Ondřej Kúdela (/cs/; born 26 March 1987) is a Czech professional footballer who plays as a centre-back for Viktoria Žižkov.
-He previously played for Slovácko, Sparta Prague, Mlada Boleslav, Slovan Liberec, and Slavia Prague.
+Ondřej Kúdela (/cs/; born 26 March 1987) is a Czech former professional footballer who played as a centre-back.
+He played for Slovácko, Sparta Prague, Mlada Boleslav, Slovan Liberec, and Slavia Prague.
 Kúdela also had loan spells at Kladno and Kazakh club FC Ordabasy.

 Club career

 Kúdela came up through the youth system at Slovácko and made his debut appearance for the first team in 2005.

 In 2009, Kúdela was signed by Mladá Boleslav as a replacement for the outgoing Jan Rajnoch.
 He remained at the club for eight seasons, except for a half-year loan spell at Kazakh side Ordabasy in 2014.
 He was part of the Mladá Boleslav team that won the 2010–11 and 2015–16 Czech Cups, coming off as a substitute at the eighth minute of the former final.

 In January 2017, Kúdela signed a contract with Slovan Liberec for two-and-a-half years.

 In 2018, Kúdela transferred to Slavia Prague along with head coach Jindřich Trpišovský.
 With the club, he won a total of three league titles and cups each, as well as one Supercup.

 In June 2022, Kúdela joined Indonesian Liga 1 side Persija Jakarta.
 On 23 July 2022, he made his league debut as a starter in a 0–1 loss against Bali United.

 On 23 July 2025, Kúdela signed a contract with Viktoria Žižkov.